 The best pitches I get usually give me an option to choose what I think is going to be the best fit for my site.
 I know better than anyone what posts I’ve written in the past, and which ones have done the best.

-So if you only give me one idea, and I know it’s something that won’t work well, I’ll probably just say “sorry I don’t think that’s a good fit” and puts you in the tough spot of trying to pitch me again.
+If you only give me one idea, and I know it’s something that won’t work well, I’ll probably just say “sorry I don’t think that’s a good fit” and puts you in the tough spot of trying to pitch me again.

 That said, if you have 3 killer headline ideas, you can share the three each with a one sentence description, and thus make it much easier for me to say yes to one of those ideas.

-Guest Post Template
+Guest Post Pitch Template

 Here’s an example of what a really good guest pitch might look like.
 You’ll obviously need to tweak it based on the specific blog and your relationship with them, but just try and keep some of these concepts in mind during the pitch.

-My name is ______ and I’ve been reading Location 180 for the last two years.
+My name is ______ and I’ve been reading Location Rebel for the last two years.
 I first got hooked by reading your post “The 13 Approaches to Quitting Your Job” back in 2012.
 I used your “globetrotter” method to not only leave my job, but remain on great terms with everyone at the company in the process – so thank you for that!

 I’ve got a relatively new site that focuses specifically on ________, and I’m trying to get my name out there as best I can.
-I had a couple ideas for guest posts that I thought might be a really good fit for Location 180.
+I had a couple ideas for guest posts that I thought might be a really good fit for Location Rebel.
 Totally cool if not, but let me know if you think any of these might be a valuable to your audience: